 A student may repeat a course only once to change a failing grade to a passing grade.
 A student may repeat up to two failed nursing courses over the course of the program.
-Students must repeat Nursing Seminar concurrently when the student repeats any last semester course.
+Students must repeat Transition to Practice and NCLEX seminar concurrently when the student repeats any last semester course.
 Any time a student repeats a course, the last attempt is the grade that will count for progression.
 However, all attempts of the course will count toward the cumulative GPA calculations.
 A student repeating a clinical nursing course must repeat the theory, clinical, and laboratory components of the course.